 - Retirement account statements for the past two months

 - Home equity account information (if applicable)

 - If you currently own Real Estate:

 - Operating Statement or Summary of expenses

-Other documents that might apply:
+Other optional documents that may apply:

 - New hire letter from your employer with a start date and income amount.

 - Bonus letter from your employer stating the amount of bonus payment.